cancerit/ppcg-qc-from-sanger/README.md

 1. **Fraction of matched genotype** (tumour only): fraction of 92 autosome SNPs that have matched genotypes in the normal sample
 1. **Normal contamination** (tumour only): normal sample contamination in the tumour sample

+Additional columns if uses `--count_variants` flag:

+1. **Number of SNVs** (tumour only): number of 'PASS'ed variants in the CAVEMAN flagged VCF output
+1. **Number of INDELs** (tumour only): number of 'PASS'ed variants in the PINDEL flagged VCF output
+1. **Number of SVs** (tumour only): number of variants with 'BAS' info tag in the BRASS VCF output, devided by 2
+1. **Number of CNVs** (tumour only): number of variants in the ASCAT vcf output, which have different copy numbers between Normal and Tumour sample

 ### `.tsv` files

 Four files containing the genotyping information of the two samples (the tumour and the normal):